yeesso/yeesso/README.md

-- 👋 Hi, I’m @yessotech the official repo of Yeesso
+- 👋 Hi, I’m @yeesso the official repo of Yeesso
 - 👀 I’m interested in build next modern technologies
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate with people